Euonymus europaeus: Description

 Euonymus europaeus grows to 3–6 m tall, rarely 10 m, with a stem up to 20 cm in diameter.
 The leaves are opposite, lanceolate to elliptical, 3–8 cm long and 1–3 cm broad, with a finely serrated edge.
+The base is cuneate.
 Leaves are dark green in summer.
 Autumn colour ranges from yellow-green to reddish-purple, depending on environmental conditions.

-The hermaphrodite flowers are produced in late spring and are insect-pollinated; they are rather inconspicuous, small, yellowish green and grow in cymes of 3–8 together.
+The hermaphrodite flowers are produced in late spring and are insect-pollinated.
+They are rather inconspicuous and small with yellowish-green petals, and grow in cymes of 3–8 together.
 The capsular fruit ripens in autumn, and is red to purple or pink in colour and approximately 1–1.5 cm wide.
 When ripe, the four lobes split open to reveal the orange seeds.

 Habitat and ecology

-E. europaeus occurs as an understory shrub or small tree primarily in old hedgerows, open woodland clearings and margins, and scrubland on base-rich or calcareous soils, although it is also shade-tolerant.
-It rarely invades open habitats such as grasslands except in the presence of abundant hedges In Ireland, it can also be found growing on rocky limestone outcrops, rocky lake shores and limestone pavements.
+E. europaeus occurs as an understorey shrub or small tree primarily in old hedgerows, open woodland clearings and margins, and scrubland on base-rich or calcareous soils.
+However, it is also shade-tolerant.
+It rarely invades open habitats such as grasslands unless abundant hedges are present In Ireland, it can also be found growing on rocky limestone outcrops, rocky lake shores and limestone pavements.

 It is typical in Fraxinus excelsior – Acer campestre – Mercurialis perennis woodland (W8), and it is a frequent companion of Cornus sanguinea in open-stand scrub over limestone, generally in low frequency and abundance throughout.
-It is usually scattered in distribution but may occasionally occur remarkably commonly on a local scale, such as in the so-called ‘’Spindle Valley’’ in the Chilterns.
+Its distribution is usually scattered, but it may occasionally occur remarkably commonly on a local scale.
+An example of this is in the so-called "Spindle Valley" in the Chilterns.
 The scattered distribution is likely limited by dispersal of seeds via birds and rodents.

 E. europaeus is the almost exclusive winter host of the black bean aphid.
 Because of the potential economic loss from this insect that feeds on cultivated broad beans and sugar beet, spindle in the past was commonly removed from hedges and woodlands as a measure against black bean aphid outbreaks and agricultural yield losses, although this widespread removal does not appear to have impacted current populations.
 In 1944, The Biology War Committee also began a campaign to investigate the distribution and ecology of E. europeaus as a basis for aphid control measures.